waku-org/specs/standards/application/reliable-channel-api.md

     type: object
     description: "Information about message segmentation for tracking partial progress."
     fields:
-      chunk_index:
+      chunks:
-        type: uint
+        type: array<uint>
-        description: "Zero-based index of the current chunk (0 to total_chunks-1)."
+        description: "Array of chunk indices (e.g., [0, 1, 3] means chunks 0, 1, and 3).
+For non-segmented messages, this is [0]."
       total_chunks:
         type: uint
-        description: "Total number of chunks for this message."
+        description: "Total number of chunks for this message.
+For non-segmented messages, this is 1.
+When chunks.length == total_chunks, all chunks are complete."

   ReliableChannelEvents:
     type: object